about Jiří Kylián

 Since the early seventies, he created nearly one hundred ballets, three quarters of which for the Nederlands Dans Theater.
 He is the holder of many awards, including the Nijinsky Prize, awarded in Monte Carlo, and the French Legion of Honor.
 In 2006, he co-directed a film, Car-Men, choreographed and filmed in the desolate landscape of an open-pit coal mine in the Czech Republic.
 He has since created 3 more films and a photo installation.

-You can find more about Jiří Kylián's projects on his website.
+You can find more about Jiří Kylián on his website and on wikipedia.

 Joris Jan Bos Photography ©